-The Applicant is proposing to install an onshore substation to increase the voltage for interconnection from the 230-kV submarine export cables to 345 kV.
-Transformers within LIPA's substation will step down the 345-kV interconnection cables to 138-kV at the POI.
-The Applicant also assessed stepping down the 230-kV onshore export cables directly to 138-kV interconnection cables via 230-kV/138-kV transformers at the onshore substation.
-However, the 138-kV cable circuits require additional space, especially for the joint bays.
-Spacing with the existing public roadways and/or LIRR rights-of-way is constrained such that limited space is available for the 138-kV joint bays, and traffic and road closure impacts would be expected.
+With either the proposed 345-kV export cables, or the 230-kV export cable alternative, the Applicant could step down the onshore export cables directly to 138-kV interconnection cables via 345-kV/138-kV or 230-kV/138-kV transformers at the onshore substation site.
+However, 138-kV interconnection cable circuits require additional space, especially for the joint bays.
+Spacing with the existing public roadways and/or LIRR rights-of-way is constrained, such that limited space is available for the 138-kV joint bays, and traffic and road closure impacts would be expected.
 The 138-kV circuits also would result in greater electric and magnetic fields along an 138-kV interconnection cable route.
-As such, the Applicant is proposing to step up the voltage 345-kV for the interconnection cables to the POI.

-The Applicant also considered maintaining 230-kV for the route to the POI; however, the reactive power created along the export cable route still requires an onshore substation for control equipment.
+As such, the Applicant is proposing to maintain the 345-kV for the interconnection cables from the onshore substation to the POI.
+Although the proposed onshore substation will not step up or step down the voltage from 345-kV, the reactive power created along the export cable route still requires an onshore substation for control equipment.
 Otherwise, the reactive power would limit the amount of energy and capacity that could be delivered from the offshore wind farm to the POI.
 For these reasons, an onshore substation is required.
 Further, the Applicant understands that LIPA prefers the transmission system entering the POI substation to be at either 138-kV or 345-kV, consistent with existing equipment in the LIPA system.
-As described in Section 3.7.1, space availability on the site adjacent to LIPA's substation expansion is limited for the 230 kV/138 kV step down; therefore, continuing north to the POI at 230-kV would require the Applicant to operate two separate substation sites.
+As described in Section

+3.7.1, space availability on the site adjacent to the Hampton Road substation (which is required for the voltage transformation from 345-kV to 138-kV, POI, and 138-kV substation facilities) is limited to also house the onshore substation equipment for control and reactive power compensation functions.
 The use of 345-kV interconnection cables mitigates space and generally reduces electric- and magnetic-fields relative to 138-kV cables.
 The NYISO Public Power Transmission Needs (PPTN) process seeks to strengthen the Long Island grid and is expected to bring 345-kV connections closer to the Barrett 138-kV Substation, resulting in potential future synergies.

-3.9.5 Cable and Pipeline Crossing Method Alternatives
+3.10.5 Cable and Pipeline Crossing Method Alternatives